Deputy AG Blanche defends DOJ’s work on Epstein case ahead of closed-door Hill briefing

 By Hannah Rabinowitz, CNN

-(CNN) — Deputy Attorney General Todd Blanche, ahead of his appearance on Capitol Hill Wednesday, defended the Justice Department’s handling of the Epstein files and asserted it does not have new evidence to prosecute anyone for crimes related to Jeffrey Epstein, in an interview released Tuesday that forced him to face theories plaguing the department.
+(CNN) — Deputy Attorney General Todd Blanche defended the Justice Department’s handling of the Jeffrey Epstein files and asserted it does not have new evidence to prosecute anyone for crimes related to the convicted sex offender, in an interview released Tuesday.

 “I’m not trying to defend Epstein.
 I’m not,” Blanche said in one exchange with Katie Miller, a former Trump administration spokesperson, on her podcast.
 “I do defend the work that that this department is doing today, right now, which is going after every single perpetrator anywhere.
 And if there’s a narrative that exists that we’re ignoring Epstein victims, that is false.”